tmac9494/EmployeeAPI_Project/README.md

 # EmployeeAPI_Project
-create an employee directory from random user generator API
+create an employee directory from random user generator API and make interactive